Call for contributions

 - AI in medical imaging

-- AI for patient journey management
+- AI for optimizing patient care pathways

-- AI in drug discovery
+- AI in drug discovery and development

-- Chatbots, NLP, and health-related interfaces
+- Chatbots, natural language processing, and health-related interfaces

 - AI in healthcare: ethical, regulatory, and societal challenges

-- AI and public health
+- AI in public health

-- AI in biomedical and bioinformatics research
+- AI in biomedical research and bioinformatics

-- AI and smart medical devices
+- AI and intelligent medical devices

 - AI and Digital Humanities (Historical, Cultural, Social Data, etc.)

-- Explainable AI (XAI) and Ethics
+- Explainable AI (XAI) and Ethical Considerations

 - AI and Social Media

-- AI for Education and Research
+- AI for Education and Academic Research

-- AI Governance and Regulationt
+- AI Governance and Regulatory Frameworks

 - AI and Operational Excellence

-- AI for Tomorrow’s Design and Engineering
+- AI for Next-Generation Design and Engineering

 - AI in Industrial Production and Manufacturing